Made in Abyss

-Made in Abyss (メイドインアビス, Meido in Abisu) is a Japanese manga series written and illustrated by Akihito Tsukushi.
-It has been serialized online in Takeshobo's digital publication Web Comic Gamma since October 2012, and has been collected into eleven tankōbon volumes.
+Made in Abyss (メイドインアビス, Meido in Abisu) is a Japanese web manga series written and illustrated by Akihito Tsukushi.
+It has been serialized on Takeshobo's Web Comic Gamma website since October 2012, and its chapters have been collected in 14 tankōbon volumes as of August 2025.
 The story follows an orphaned girl named Riko, who finds and befriends a part-robot boy named Reg, and descends with him into the titular "Abyss" that leads deep into the Earth, in hopes of exploring it and finding her mother.

 An anime television series adaptation produced by Kinema Citrus, aired from July to September 2017.
 A sequel film, subtitled Dawn of the Deep Soul, premiered in Japan in January 2020.
-A second season, titled Made in Abyss: The Golden City of the Scorching Sun, aired from July to September 2022.
+A second season, subtitled The Golden City of the Scorching Sun, aired from July to September 2022.
 A sequel to the second season has been announced.

-A live-action film adaptation began development in 2021, with Kevin McMullin hired to write and direct.
+A Western live-action film adaptation began development in 2021, with Kevin McMullin hired to write and direct.
 An action role-playing game developed by Chime Corporation and published by Spike Chunsoft was released in September 2022.

+By August 2025, the manga had over 22 million copies in circulation.
+In 2023, it won the 52nd Japan Cartoonists Association Award.

 Plot

 An orphaned girl named Riko lives in the Belchero Orphanage in the town of Orth.
 The town surrounds a strange, giant hole descending deep into the earth, which is known as the Abyss.
 The Abyss harbors artifacts and remnants of civilizations long gone, and is, therefore, a popular hunting spot for so-called Cave Raiders, who undertake arduous and dangerous descents into the mist-filled pit to recover whatever relics they can find.
 Returning from the Abyss can be dangerous as "the Curse of the Abyss," a mysterious and potentially fatal malady, manifests upon ascension.
 The deeper one goes, the more acute the effects of the curse; few who have descended into the lower regions have returned to tell of their experiences.
 Some legendary Cave Raiders earn the title of White Whistles, one of them being Riko's mother, Lyza, who is presumed dead after taking a "last descent" into the Abyss.

 Riko's longing in life is to follow in her mother's footsteps and become a White Whistle.
 One day, she discovers a half-human/half-robot boy in the first layer of the Abyss and names him Reg (after a dog that Riko owned).
 Riko and her friends sneak Reg into Belchero and quickly welcome him into their close-knit group.
-Sometime later, a number of findings are made from the depths of the Abyss, including Lyza’s White Whistle and pages of discoveries and observations she had made, as well as a message presumably for Riko, stating she is waiting at the bottom of the Abyss.
+Sometime later, a number of findings are made from the depths of the Abyss, including Lyza's White Whistle and pages of discoveries and observations she had made, as well as a message presumably for Riko, stating she is waiting at the bottom of the Abyss.
 Riko, determined to find her mother, bids farewell to her friends and secretly departs into the Abyss with Reg as her companion.